It takes clarity

 The impact of climate change is becoming more severe, and the pressure on governments to act is urgent.

-ASCOR (Assessing Sovereign Climate-related Opportunities and Risks) was designed to address this gap.
-As the first tool of its kind, ASCOR can help investors assess sovereign exposure to climate risk and engender greater transparency between issuers, financial institutions, and relevant stakeholders.
+As the first tool of its kind, ASCOR provides independently and academically rigorous information to help investors assess how sovereigns are managing climate risks and opportunities and to stimulate greater transparency between issuers, financial institutions, and relevant stakeholders.

 Meet our partners